pgEdge/cli/BUILD-README.md

 ### 3.) cd into ~/dev/nodectl/devel/setup

 ### 4.)
 Run ./setupInitial.sh to configure OS environment
-          (on EL8/9 it will configure for building binaries)
+          (On EL8/9 it will configure for building binaries.
+On Debian based systems it will only do the setup for working with python3 devel)

 ### 5.)
 Configure your ~/.aws/config credentials for access to s3://pgedge-upstream/IN